nov05/udacity-nd209-robots-software-engineering-nanodegree/README.md

     * Create repositories on **GitHub**.
     * Download them to both the virtual machine and the local computer.
     * Use the VM for graphic design in **Gazebo**, and handle coding and other tasks on the local machine using **VS Code**.
     * Synchronize all the work through GitHub between both environments.
+* [All Bash commands](https://github.com/nov05/udacity-nd209-robots-software-engineering-nanodegree/blob/main/docs/robond_notes.md) (to reproduce the results)

 <br><br><br>